What to Know Before You Buy an Immediate Annuity

 If you have a yes answer to any of the questions above, an immediate annuity may have a place in your retirement income plan.
 Be sure you look at diversifying your annuity purchase across insurance carriers and over time.

-What if I No Longer Want the Annuity?
+What If You No Longer Want the Annuity?